 …So, are you curious?
 Well then, here we go!

-» They Have a Prevalent Active Lifestyle «
+» A Prevalent Active Lifestyle

 Did you know?
 Switzerland has one of the happiest AND healthiest populations in the world!
-It’s said that this is not only due to the excellent health care that the Swiss government has implemented, but also due to the Swiss’ high standard of living and innate desire to lead a healthy and active lifestyle.
+It’s said that this is not only due to the excellent health care that the Swiss government has implemented but also due to the Swiss’ high standard of living and innate desire to lead a healthy and active lifestyle.

 For one thing, despite their intense love for cheese and chocolate, the Swiss will still and always value healthy eating.
-This is best seen in the produce that they have in their supermarkets, as well as in the food in their cafes and restaurants.
+This is best seen in the products that they have in their supermarkets, as well as in the food in their cafes and restaurants.

-People in Switzerland have also seemingly made it a way of life to enjoy the picturesque natural landscapes and mountains that surround their country year-round; so, it’s not unusual to see young and old Swiss individuals alike to lead a very active lifestyle (especially on weekends and holidays).
+People in Switzerland have also seemingly made it a way of life to enjoy the picturesque natural landscapes and mountains that surround their country year-round; so, it’s not unusual to see young and old Swiss individuals alike lead a very active lifestyle (especially on weekends and holidays).
 They will most likely head off to the forests and lakes in the summer and autumn, and to the mountains in winter and spring!

-» They Have an Impressive Transportation Network «
+» An Impressive Transportation Network

 As I lead this travel lifestyle for almost 4 years now, you bet that I have already seen a handful of countries that have an impressive system for public transportation — but as I first set foot at a train station in Switzerland, I have come to see how impressive their transportation network was!

-Except for some small countries and city states, Switzerland apparently has the world’s most dense railway network.
+Except for some small countries and city-states, Switzerland apparently has the world’s most dense railway network.
 So yes, it is extensively connected, but more than that, I can also attest to you how fast and timely their trains can be.

-» They Are Highly Innovative & Entrepreneurial «
+» Highly Innovative & Entrepreneurial

 This comes as no surprise to me especially after witnessing Impact Hub — one of the coworking spaces in Switzerland that helps build an entrepreneurial community.
 In there, I saw start-ups that explored 3D printing, sustainable clothing, food waste reduction, climate-friendly meals, and more!
 (After all, I’m an entrepreneur myself so this was a fascinating environment for me to see!)